 When asked to identify the turning point in her life, Wojcicki responds with the phrase “finding technology after earning a humanities degree.”
 Although Wojcicki may have discovered technology later in life, she has always been an entrepreneur at heart.

-Her first foray into business came when she was still only a child, selling ‘spice-ropes’ door to door but quickly turning a profit.
-While Wojcicki has come a long way, boasting previous projects like AdSense (which won her the Google Founders’ Award), Google Analytics, and even Google Doodles, she still finds time to inspire and fight for the new cohort of women in technology.
+Her first foray into business came when she was still only a child.
+She started off by selling ‘spice-ropes’ door to door and quickly turning a profit.
+Wojcicki has come a long way, leading previous projects like AdSense which won her the Google Founders’ Award.
+She’s also earned recognition for her work with Google Analytics and Google Doodles.
+While she already has her hands full, she still finds time to inspire and fight for the new cohort of women in technology.

-Prior to working at Google, Wojcicki grew up on the Stanford campus.
+Prior to working at Google, Susan Wojcicki grew up on the Stanford campus.
 The fact that she grew up surrounded by excellence is not surprising given all that she has achieved.
-After graduating with honors from Harvard in 1990, Wojcicki had planned to go straight into a Ph.D. and a life of academia.
-Nevertheless, after taking a computer science class her senior year, she found a love of technology.
-After getting her Masters in Economics from the University of California, Santa Cruz, and her Masters’s in Business Administration from the UCLA Anderson School of Management in 1998, Wojcicki started in the marketing department at Intel, determined to pursue her passion for technology.
+Add to this the fact that she graduated with honors from Harvard in 1990.
+Wojcicki had planned to go straight into a Ph.D. and a life of academia.
+Nevertheless, after taking a computer science class her senior year, she discovered a love of technology.
+She got her Master’s in Economics from the University of California, Santa Cruz, and her Master’s in Business Administration from the UCLA Anderson School of Management in 1998.
+After this, Wojcicki started in the marketing department at Intel, determined to pursue her passion for technology.

-After moving to a new position as a management consultant for Bain and Company, a chance meeting with the founders of Google would change her trajectory and the trajectory of the internet forever.
+She then moved to a new position as a management consultant for Bain and Company.
+Here, a chance meeting with the founders of Google changed her trajectory and the history of the internet forever.

 5 lessons learned by Susan Wojcicki

-Now that we are aware of her professional career and the accolades Susan Wojcicki has achieved, let us look at some mistakes she made and lessons she learned along the way to make her the successful businesswoman she is today.
+If you didn’t know where Susan Wojcicki started before she joined Google, now you know.
+Let us now look at some mistakes she made.
+We’ll also talk about the lessons she learned along the way to make her the successful businesswoman she is today.